 Decide how much you really need

-Before you consider making the switch, you need to determine how much speed you really need for your home office or small business.
+Before you consider making the switch, you need to decide how much internet speed you need for your home office or small business.
 Run a speed test to determine what you’re currently getting and make a list of all of your online activities.

 Your speed test results: